 Road Wars

-At the Chicago FBI Headquarters, Special Agent Gabe Marecki picked up his satellite phone.
+Special Agent Gabe Marecki picked up his satellite phone at the Chicago FBI headquarters.

 “Agent Marecki, this is Shaniqua down at the reception desk.
 We just received an internal email message addressed to Officer Mackenzie Merrick.
 I’ve red-flagged it and cc’d it to the Special Agent in Charge Mason.
 Is Merrick with you?”